2010 Labor Day

 forced to accept.

-We're done early, so we had to hang around for a couple of hours, for two other games all finish, to wait to see who, if anyone, we will share 1st Place with, and who the trophy will be awarded to.
+We're done early, so we hang around for a couple of hours, for two other games all finish, to wait to see who, if anyone, the two of us will share 1st Place with, and who the trophy will be awarded to.

 As it turns out, Cijo